DillonKyleDev/ISS-Travel-Guide/iss_travel_guide/README.md

 ## The Unofficial ISS Travel Guide ##
 ##
 This project was started with the idea of mastering APIs and React hooks in mind.
-It started as a simple project that would display the location of the International Space Station on a map in real time.
+It started as a simple project that would display the location of the International Space Station on a map in real time, but turned into:

+"An unofficial travel guide that lets you follow the International Space Station on its journey around the world!
+Visit all the places it's likely to recommend! *wink*"
 -------------------------------------------------------
 ## A little more context ##
 After getting the project to that point though, I felt it needed an interactive element, so I started thinking of clever ways to take this project a step further.
 Enter reverse geocoding!